Diseases & Conditions

 - Nonsurgical treatment fails to relieve pain and swelling

-- The lesion is separated or detached from the surrounding bone and cartilage, moving around within the joint
+- The lesion is showing signs of being wobbly or detached from the surrounding bone and cartilage

-- The lesion is very large (greater than 1 centimeter in diameter), especially in older teens
+- The lesion is very large (greater than 1 centimeter in diameter)

-There are different surgical techniques for treating OCD, depending upon the individual case.
+There are different surgical techniques for treating OCD, depending on the individual case:

 - Drilling into the lesion to create pathways for new blood vessels to nourish the affected area.
 This will encourage healing of the surrounding bone.